On the scaling limits of weakly asymmetric bridges

 Observe that in the case $\alpha \in (1,3/2)$ and under the invariant measure $\mu_N$, the interface is of order $N^{2-\alpha} \ll N$.
 Therefore, when the process starts from an initial condition which is at most of order $N^{2-\alpha}$, it is natural to derive the hydrodynamic limit at this finer scale $N^{2-\alpha}$.
-Notice that this is no longer relevant when $\alpha \geq 3/2$ since then, the fluctuations are dominant.
+(This is no longer relevant when $\alpha \geq 3/2$ since, then, the fluctuations are dominant.)
+If we set